Top Oracle SOA Admin Interview Questions and Answers

 Ans:

 4. What is SOA governance?
-What are its functions?

 Ans:

-5. Business Benefits of Service-Oriented Architecture?
+5. What are Business Benefits of Service-Oriented Architecture?

 Ans:

-- The goals like increased interoperability increased federation and increased business & technology domain alignment can be achieved by SOA due to its architectural and design discipline.
+• The goals like increased interoperability, increased federation and increased business & technology domain alignment can be achieved by SOA due to its architectural and design discipline.

-6. IT Benefits of Service-Oriented Architecture?
+6. What are the Benefits of Service-Oriented Architecture?

 Ans: